WalletConnect/walletconnect-docs/docs/swift/push/wallet-usage.md

 ### Establish Push Subscription:

-Once you have an active pairing with a dapp and Push wallet client configured, a dapp is able to send a push request to a wallet.
+Once you have an active pairing with a dapp and the Push wallet client configured, a dapp is able to send a push request to a wallet.
 The `requestPublisher` will publish an event.
 After user accepts dapp's request, you can call following method:

 ```swift